piotr07da/EventForging/README.md

 through `IEventStreamCacheInvalidator.InvalidateAsync<TAggregate>`.

 Cache metrics are available through `EventForgingDiagnosticsInfo.MeterName`; memory-provider size and removal metrics use `EventForgingMemoryEventStreamCacheDiagnosticsInfo.MeterName`.
-Metrics are tagged with `ef.aggregate.type`.
+Metrics are tagged with `ef.aggregate.type`; served events can be split by `ef.event_stream.read.source`, and cache lookups by `ef.cache.lookup.result`.

 ### Memory